sonumech/Dataset/README.md

 ## 📜 Overview

 This dataset consists of images and corresponding labels collected using a DJI Mini UAV.
 The dataset includes **Images: 1019** and **Videos: 6**, aimed at enhancing the understanding of aerial imagery analysis.
 The entire dataset is divided into **five parts** for easier download, each in zip format.
+Original videos can be shared upon request.

 ## 📂 Dataset Structure